anokta/barelymusician/README.md

 // Create a synth instrument.
 barely::Instrument instrument(musician, barely::SynthInstrument::GetDefinition());

-// Set the instrument gain control to 0.5. instrument.SetControl(barely::SynthInstrument::Control::kGain, /*value=*/0.5);
+// Set the instrument gain to half. instrument.SetControl(barely::SynthInstrument::Control::kGain, /*value=*/0.5);

-// Set the instrument A3 note pitch on with a 0.25 intensity.
+// Set an instrument note on.
 //
-// @note Pitch values are normalized by octaves, where each 1.0 value change shifts one octave, and
-// 0.0 represents the A4 (middle A) pitch at 440 hertz in a typical instrument definition.
-However,
+// Note values for pitched instruments typically represent the frequencies of the corresponding
-// this is not a strict rule, since `pitch` and `intensity` can be interpreted in any desired way by
+// notes.
+However, this is not a strict rule, as the `note` and `intensity` values can be
-// a custom instrument.
+// interpreted in any desired way by a custom instrument. instrument.SetNoteOn(/*note=*/220.0, /*intensity=*/0.25);
-const double a3_pitch = -1.0;
-instrument.SetNoteOn(a3_pitch, /*intensity=*/0.25);

-// Check if the instrument note pitch is on. const bool is_note_on = instrument.IsNoteOn(a3_pitch);  // will return true.
+// Check if the instrument note is on. const bool is_note_on = instrument.IsNoteOn(/*note=*/220.0);  // will return true.

 // Create a low-pass effect.
 barely::Effect effect(musician, barely::LowPassEffect::GetDefinition());

-// Set the effect cutoff frequency control to 1kHz. effect.SetControl(barely::LowPassEffect::Control::kCutoffFrequency, /*value=*/1000.0);
+// Set the effect cutoff frequency to 1kHz. effect.SetControl(barely::LowPassEffect::Control::kCutoffFrequency, /*value=*/1000.0);

-// Update the musician timestamp in seconds.
-//
-// @note Timestamp updates must happen prior to processing of instruments with respective
-// timestamps.
-Otherwise, such `Process` calls will be *late* to receive any relevant state changes.
-// To compensate, `Update` should typically be called from a main thread update callback, with an
-// additional "lookahead", in order to avoid any potential thread synchronization issues that could
-// occur in real-time audio applications. const double lookahead = 0.1;
-double timestamp = 0.0;
-musician.Update(timestamp + lookahead);

-// Process the next output samples of the instrument.
-//
-// @note Instruments expect raw PCM audio samples to be processed with a synchronous call.
-// Therefore, `Process` should typically be called from an audio thread process callback in
-// real-time audio applications. const int channel_count = 2;
-const int frame_count = 1024;
-std::vector<double> output_samples(channel_count * frame_count, 0.0);
-instrument.Process(output_samples.data(), channel_count, frame_count, timestamp);

-// Process the effect on the instrument output. effect.Process(output_samples.data(), channel_count, frame_count, timestamp);

 // Create a performer.
 barely::Performer performer(musician);